piyush01123/Panorama-Generator/README.md

 # Panorama Generator
-We implement from a panorama generator from scratch.
+We implement a panorama generator from scratch.

 ## Example 1
 ### Original images: